 Emissions from use of spray cans (CRF 3D3i Other solvent use) include the propellant (propane and butane) and solvents.
 Propellants comprise, according to communication with "Aerosol Industriens Brancheforening" and FORCE (2009), approx. 33 vol-% (24 weight-%) of a can.
 According to Rambøll (2004) the remaining amount is solvents (VOCs), 71 weight-% for spray paint and 51 weight-% for cosmetics, and non-VOCs, 5 weight-% for spray paints and 25 weight-% for cosmetics.
 3% of the Danish marked is spray paints.
 The rest is cosmetics, which comprises deodorants, hairspray and foam products.
 90% of the use in Denmark is imported.
 It is assumed that approx. 5% remains in the can and is destroyed in waste handling.
-Based on these assumptions the total VOC emissions from use of spray cans in Denmark is 1.79 Gg per year.
+Based on these assumptions the total VOC emissions from use of spray cans in Denmark is 1.79 kt per year.
 This amount is assigned to all years as no detailed consumption trend is available.
 The specific compounds are propane and butane as propellants and ethanol, tert-butanol, acetone, butanone, butylacetate, ethylacetate, propanol, toluene and xylene as solvents.

 Table 4.5.3, Figure 4.5.1 and Annex 3C-34 show the emissions of NMVOC, where the used amounts of single pollutants have been assigned to specific products and NFR sectors.
-A general increase is seen for the total NMVOC emission from 1990 to 1996 followed by a decrease from 1997 to 2007 and stagnation in the period 2008 to 2015.
-The last two years indicate what might be a new decreasing trend.
+The general decrease from 1996 to present is an indication of increased implementation of NMVOC emission reducing measures in production facilities, and a general shift to water soluble and high solid products, in e.g. the graphics-, paint-, plastic- and auto paint and repair industries.